-Here are the best ways to unclog a bathtub drain
+The best ways to unclog a bathtub drain

-Do you have a slow draining tub?
+Do you have a slow draining bathtub?
 Have you begun to notice that the water in your bathtub isn’t draining as fast as it used to be?
 OR maybe you have noticed that the water started to cover your feet in the shower?
 This means that you have a clogged drain, and you need to unclog it before things get worse.

 Here are the steps you need to follow to know how to unclog a bathtub drain.